raphaelzanco/Portfolio-Manager/README.md

 Now, have a good time !

 ## ✉️Contact
-Thank you for your interest in the Portfolio Manager project!
+Thank you for your interest in the Portfolio Manager project !
 I developed it with the goal of creating something impactful for our day-to-day lives.

 I welcome any and all feedback.
 If you encounter a bug, have a suggestion for a new feature, or just want to send a message, please feel free to reach out.